 from and of God.
 The data for natural theology are everything that happens, a vast treasury that outweighs countless ancient texts.

 The Catholic Church (through its various agents) did a good job of inhibiting me, but I am slowly breaking free and letting my lust for life flow.
 This is unlikely to do too much damage in my aging condition, but I do feel a prophetic urge in me to propagate my theological idea now that it seems to me to be sound.
-An evidence based theology seems capable of yielding great benefits to peaceful human union and our collective power of survival by proving a firm foundation to our dealings with God (our Universe).
+An evidence based theology seems capable of yielding great benefits to peaceful human union and our collective power of survival by providing a firm foundation for our dealings with God (our Universe).